Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Time-delay Systems of Different Orders

 where $a=15.0, b_1=1.0, b_2=0.2, l_1=9.0, l_2=13.5$ and $n=2.0$ are constants.
-Delays $\tau_{1}, \tau_{2}$ and $\tau_{3}$ are in general different may also be different, but for simplicity we have considered identical delays, $\tau_{1}=\tau_{2}=\tau_{3}=5.0$, as studied in ref \cite{gakkhar10}.
+The delays $\tau_{1}, \tau_{2}$ and $\tau_{3}$ are in general different, but for simplicity we have considered identical delays, $\tau_{1}=\tau_{2}=\tau_{3}=5.0$, as studied in Ref \cite{gakkhar10}.
 Here $x, y$ and $z$ are the normalized quantities of the density of the susceptible phytoplankton, infected phytoplankton and zooplankton (predator species), respectively.
-Low values of the CC and CPR for $\varepsilon=0$ between the main and auxiliary systems as shown in Fig.~\ref{fig16} confirm that the systems evolve independently in the absence of coupling between them.
-As the coupling strength is increased the plankton model synchronizes first to the common synchronization manifold at $\varepsilon^{(1)}_{c}\approx 0.21$ as denoted by $CC_{1,1^{\prime}}=1.0$ indicating partial GS (Fig.~\ref{fig16}).
+Low values of CC and CPR for $\varepsilon=0$ between the main and auxiliary systems as shown in Fig.~\ref{fig16}(a) confirm that the systems evolve independently in the absence of coupling between them.
+As the coupling strength is increased the plankton model synchronizes first to the common synchronization manifold at $\varepsilon^{(1)}_{c}\approx 0.21$ as denoted by $CC_{1,1^{\prime}}=1.0$ indicating partial GS [Fig.~\ref{fig16}(a)].
 PS has also occurred simultaneously at the same threshold value of $\varepsilon^{(1)}_{c}$ as indicated by the unit value of $CPR_{1,1^{\prime}}$.
 Further increase in $\varepsilon$ leads to the existence of global GS by synchronizing the MG time-delay system to the common synchronization manifold as both $CC_{2,2^{\prime}}$ and $CPR_{2,2^{\prime}}$ attain unity at $\varepsilon^{(2)}_{c}\approx 0.44$.
+The MFNN parameter in Fig.~\ref{fig16}(b) also reaches the unit value at $\varepsilon\approx 0.44$ additionally confirms the occurrence of global GS state.

-Thus, we prove that the transition from partial to global GS phenomenon is not restricted to first order structurally similar systems alone but it is also valid for systems with different orders.
+Hence, it is elucidated that the transition from partial to global GS phenomenon is not restricted to first order structurally different time-delay systems alone but it is also valid for time-delay systems with different orders.